From purifying the air you breathe to positively impacting your mental well-being, indoor plants are the perfect addition to any home or office.

 Some varieties of this plant feature long, thin green leaves and others grow green leaves variegated with white.
 They don’t like too much water or too little, so they are the perfect candidates for hanging pots.
 They rate in the mid-to-high maintenance category, purely due to the fact that they need more watering than stand-alone potted plants.

-• Placement: Keep your Spider Plant in a spot which has access to natural light while taking care to make sure it doesn’t experience direct sunlight.
+- Placement: Keep your Spider Plant in a spot that has access to natural light while taking care to make sure it doesn’t experience direct sunlight.

 Kokedama

-From indoor pot plants and hanging plants to landscape and lawn advice, visit us in-store for all your gardening needs.
+From indoor pot plants and hanging plants to landscape and lawn advice, visit us in-store at our local garden centre for all your gardening needs.